 The two original operators that went to that training were Sarah Krall and Lou Czarniecki (now Albershardt).
 Sarah had been a field processing assistant in 1986-87, her second season on the ice, and Lou had been a night janitor in her first season.
 The hovercraft was named Maxine after Lou's mother.

-The hovercraft was shipped to McMurdo on the vessel that arrived in January 1988 and was placed in service the following season.
+The hovercraft was shipped to McMurdo on the vessel that arrived in January 1988, assembled and tested at the end of the season, and placed in service in 1987-88.
 It was about 35 feet long, with an aluminum hull and a two-section cabin--the aft section could be removed to permit more cargo capacity.
 The maximum payload was 2000 pounds, theoretically 10 passengers, this was roughly comparable to the payload of one of VXE-6's Bell 212 helicopters.
 It was powered by a six-cylinder Deutz diesel engine, which drove two fans, one for lift and one for forward propulsion.
 To retain the air under the vehicle, there was a rubber skirt in a louvered chevron design that proved excellent for maneuvering.

 Hovercraft are designed to operate over water or reasonably smooth surfaces such as ice.
 The USAP vehicle was never intended for normal use on open water, although a few of the cruise ships have brought them to McMurdo Sound for that purpose in the past.
 This model of hovercraft had a normal operating height ("loft") of 18", but Maxine had been modified with the addition of two braces running the length of the hull, to strengthen it against impact from a hard surface.
 These struts reduced the clearance to 14", so navigation through areas of pressure ridges or sastrugi was difficult.
 And the hovercraft could not navigate across open crevasses of the type found on glaciers, since crevasses are basically slots in the ice, all of the loft would be quickly lost, and a crane would probably be required to recover the vehicle.
 Still, with experienced operators, Maxine saw a lot of use taking out scientists, supporting dive operations, setting out fuel caches, and showing Distinguished Visitors around, among other things.